volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 2) Enable the plugin
 4) Play ! change the equalizer, try demo filters (not very good) by typing their names in left and right filters.

-if you experience problems, remove the configuration folder "rm -Rf /data/configuration/miscellanea/brutefir"

 - What is working :